HedvigBring/Simple-plant-helper-with-a-useless-button/README.md

 ### Putting the components together

 I've put all my sensors on the breadboard, which is connected to the pycoms 3.3V power and ground.
-I choose to use 3.3 for all the sensors, including ones that normally would run on on 5V, since they seem to work equally well at a lower voltage (at least for this project).
+I chose to use 3.3 for all the sensors, including ones that normally would run on on 5V, since they seem to work equally well at a lower voltage (at least for this project).

 Below is a fritzing diagram showing how everything is connected.
 The Soil Mositure sensor needed an ADC channel, this is important to keep in mind when choosing an appropriate pin.